sashinpivotal/dsa-java-review-doc/README.md

   - Add "getEmployeeInfo(..)" method to the *HourlyEmployee* class overriding "getEmployeeInfo(..)" method of the parent class
+    - It should return something like
+      "name = Mike, hireDate = 2020-02-03, monthlyIncome = 2000.0"

 - Refactor *HRClient* class
-  - Create two *SalariedEmployee* objects and one *HourlyEmployee* object replacing *Employee* objects and
+  - Create one *SalariedEmployee* object and one *HourlyEmployee* object replacing *Employee* objects and
   - Invoke *getEmployeeInfo* method of these objects